How to maintain leading zeros in WinForms XlsIO Excel cell

 worksheet.Range["A1"].ColumnWidth = 15;

-//Assign the number format as "Text" and then set a number with leading zero using Value property
+// Assign the number format as "Text" and then set a number with leading zeros using the Value property

 worksheet.Range["A1"].NumberFormat = "@";